Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Policies
 - Guard rails
 	- These are the acceptable things to do
-- Policy can be created at management
+- Policy can be created at management/resource/subscription
+- Enforced at azure resource manager
+- It can remediate if somethings out of policy.
+-